-There are five Natura 2000 designated sites within 15km of the application site.
+There are sixteen Natura 2000 designated sites within 15km of the application site.
 These designated areas and their closest points to the proposed development site are summarised in Table 1 and a map showing their locations relative to the application sites are shown in Figure 5.
-The nearest Natura 2000 sites with hydrological connectivity have also been considered here.
 A full description of these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).